 In order to seek continued alignment with our stockholders, our executive officers meet with our stockholders from time to time to obtain their views on our performance.
 The feedback received from our stockholders is also shared with our Board of Directors.
-Part of the recent feedback from our stockholders focuses on the need for industry consolidation, our continued efforts to operate efficiently with a reduced footprint and our ability to increase bookings as the market for our services and equipment continues to improve.
-In response, we again included an Adjusted EBITDA element and a Bookings element to our annual cash incentives program for 2023 to continue our focus on operational efficiencies and bookings.
-Similar to 2021, our 2022 performance units have a reduced payout schedule such that no more than 150% of 2022 performance shares will be earned in the event our relative total stockholder return is negative.
+Feedback from our stockholders continues to focus on the need for industry consolidation, our efforts to operate efficiently with a reduced footprint and our ability to generate free cash flow.
+In response, we again included an Adjusted EBITDA element in our annual cash incentives program for 2024 but replaced the Bookings element with a Free Cash Flow element to continue our focus on operational efficiencies and cash generation.
+Similar to 2022, our 2023 performance units have a reduced payout schedule such that no more than 150% of 2023 performance shares will be earned in the event our relative total stockholder return is negative.
 We will continue to regularly engage with our stockholders and consider their feedback on all aspects of our performance.